What Paint to Use on a Dresser

 General Finishes Milk Paint vs Chalk Paint

-General Finishes Milk Paint (the acrylic kind) and chalk paint are a lot more similar than powdered milk paint and chalk paint.
+General Finishes Milk Paint (the acrylic kind) and chalk paint are a lot more similar than powdered milk and chalk paints.

 • Both are very easy to use!

-• It’s also very very thick like chalk paint.
-Actually it may be thicker than the thickest chalk paint brands.
-No worries though, it’s easy to thin General Finishes Milk Paint out with some water until it’s a better consistency.
+• Both are also very, very thick.
+Actually, General Finishes may be thicker than the thickest chalk paint brands.
+No worries, though, it’s easy to thin it out with some water until it’s a better consistency.

-• Both can be easily distressed, though chalk paint distresses into a fine powder, and milk paint distresses with a more gummed up texture, closer to how latex paint distresses.
+• Both can be easily distressed, though chalk coating distresses into a fine powder, and milk coating distresses with a more gummed up texture, closer to how latex distresses.

-• General Finishes Milk Paint has amazing leveling properties that help create a brush free finish.
-Chalk paint is known for texture and brush marks, so if you’re looking to get a brush free finish while painting with a brush, milk paint is the best option.
+• General Finishes has amazing leveling properties that help create a smooth finish, while chalk paint is known for texture and brush marks.

-• General Finishes Milk Paint dries to a low luster sheen, kind of like an eggshell sheen.
-Chalk paint is very matte and porous.
+• General Finishes dries to a low luster sheen, kind of like an eggshell sheen, while chalk paint is very matte and porous.
 But when you put a different sheen of poly over either of them, you can change the sheen to your preference.

 General Finishes Enduro Poly